libreswitch/ops/docs/lldp_user_guide.md

 Once LLDP is enabled, the switch begins to transmit advertisements from those ports that are configured to send LLDP packets.

 3. Enable LLDP on interface.
-By using the `lldp transmission` and `lldp reception` commands, LLDP can be enabled or disabled on individual interfaces or configured to only send or only receive LLDP packets.
+By using the `lldp transmit` and `lldp receive` commands, LLDP can be enabled or disabled on individual interfaces or configured to only send or only receive LLDP packets.
 Consider interface 1 which is connected to neighbor device,
 ```
 ops-as5712(config)# interface 1
-ops-as5712(config-if)# lldp reception
+ops-as5712(config-if)# lldp receive
 ops-as5712(config-if)#
-ops-as5712(config-if)# lldp transmission
+ops-as5712(config-if)# lldp transmit
 ops-as5712(config-if)#
 ```